Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise

-where \( \mathcal{M} = \{m_0, m_1\} \) denotes the set of modalities, \( p^m \) is the output of modality \( m \), \( \lambda \) is the global tuning hyperparameter, and \( \mathcal{L}_{\text{CE}} \) is the cross-entropy loss.
-By combining the AIB mechanism with the CGAL framework, the model forms an adaptive, asymmetric convergence path during optimization, significantly enhancing the robustness and discriminative efficiency of multimodal fusion.
+Where $ \mathcal{M} = \{m_0, ..., m_i\} $ denotes the set of modalities, $ p^m $ is the output of modality $ m $, $ \lambda_m $ is a global hyperparameter for regulation, and $ \mathcal{L}_{\text{CE}} $ is the cross-entropy loss.
+Through the CAL framework, the model forms an adaptive, asymmetric convergence path during optimization, improving the robustness and discriminative efficiency of multimodal fusion.